HAWAII • IMPORT DEPENDENCE • WATER

 | Water stress regions | Increasing |

 These challenges are closely tied to broader island supply chain dynamics, where dependence on imports increases vulnerability to disruption.
-By reducing reliance on imported goods and supporting local farmers, Hawaii can bolster its food security while preserving its agricultural heritage and safeguarding its fragile ecosystem.
+By reducing reliance on imported goods and supporting local farmers, Hawaiʻi can bolster food security while preserving agricultural heritage, strengthening local economies, and supporting the ethic of mālama ʻāina — caring for and stewarding the land.

 Sustainable agriculture focuses on minimizing synthetic inputs, improving soil health, and reducing water use.
-Techniques such as crop rotation, cover cropping, and integrated pest management—often aligned with agroforestry systems—help farmers produce nutrient-rich food while maintaining ecological balance.
+Techniques such as crop rotation, cover cropping, and integrated pest management—often aligned with agroforestry systems— help farmers produce nutrient-rich food while maintaining ecological balance.

 Organic farming builds on these principles by eliminating synthetic chemicals entirely, relying instead on natural pest control and soil enrichment methods.
 This promotes biodiversity and ensures healthier food for consumers.

-With limited arable land available, maximizing crop yields is essential for Hawaii’s food security.
+With limited arable land available, maximizing crop yields is essential for Hawaiʻi’s food security.
 High-yield agriculture techniques—such as crop circle farms and precision planting systems—offer innovative ways to increase output while conserving resources.

-By adopting these high-efficiency systems, Hawaii can increase agricultural output, reduce dependence on imports, and move toward a more self-sufficient food model.
+By integrating soil health strategies and regenerative practices, high-efficiency growing systems can create productive and resilient environments that help Hawaiʻi increase agricultural output, reduce dependence on imports, and move toward a more self-sufficient food model.

-By embracing urban agriculture, Hawaii can strengthen resilience, reduce import dependence, and promote healthier communities.
+By embracing urban agriculture, Hawaiʻi can strengthen resilience, reduce import dependence, and promote healthier communities.

-Water scarcity is a pressing issue in Hawaii, where limited freshwater resources are under increasing pressure from agriculture, tourism, and population growth.
+Water scarcity is a pressing issue in Hawaiʻi, where limited freshwater resources are under increasing pressure from agriculture, tourism, and population growth.
 Climate change and prolonged droughts have further intensified this challenge.

 In agriculture, inefficient irrigation practices have contributed to groundwater depletion.
 To address this, farmers are adopting water-efficient techniques such as drip irrigation, moisture monitoring, and conservation-focused farming practices.

-By taking a comprehensive approach to water management, Hawaii can protect its water supply while supporting sustainable food production.
+By taking a comprehensive approach to water management, Hawaiʻi can protect its water supply while supporting sustainable food production.

-Rainwater harvesting has emerged as a practical and sustainable solution for water scarcity in Hawaii.
+Rainwater harvesting has emerged as a practical and sustainable solution for water scarcity in Hawaiʻi.
 By capturing and storing rainfall, communities can reduce reliance on municipal water systems and improve resilience during drought periods.

 With water scarcity increasing across the islands, rainwater harvesting is one of the most effective ways to reduce dependency on municipal systems and support local food production.